Hyperbolic groups and local connectivity: --hyperbolic spaces

 In the following proposition we relate the distance between certain points on a pair of rays on a given sphere with the distance between their endpoints in the visual metric.
+This proposition will be used in the proof of Theorem~\ref{thm:LinearlyConnected}.

 \begin{prop} Let $X$ be a $\delta$--hyperbolic space with basepoint $p$.
 Let $d_\infty$ be a visual metric with parameter $a$ on $\boundary X$, and let $D$ be any fixed constant.
 Then there exists a constant $k_3 = k_3(D)$ such that the following holds.
 Choose any pair of geodesic rays $c,c'$ based at $p$.
 For any $r>0$,